Citigroup.com Homepage

 Blockchain's Next Billion Users and Trillions in Value

-Can you always spot disruptive innovation?
+test 2 Can you always spot disruptive innovation?
 When we hear the story of how the invention of the automobile hastened the demise of buggy whip companies, we often question why the disruptive potential of gas-powered cars wasn’t noticed.
 In the modern era, most people buying digital cameras in the 1990s would have scoffed at the idea that in a few years’ time, we would all be carrying around cameras in our mobile phones.

 The potential for tokenization via blockchain has been talked about as being transformative for the past few years but we are not quite at the point of mass adoption.
 Unlike automobiles or more recent innovations like ChatGPT or the Metaverse, blockchain is a back-end infrastructure technology without a prominent consumer interface, making it harder to visibly see how it could be innovative.